webbingbrasil/filament-copyactions/README.md

     ->searchable();
 ```

+#### Success message

+The action will display a copy status, you can customize the success message with the `successNotificationMessage` method or the error message with the `errorNotificationMessage` method.

 ### Page Action

 You can add `CopyAction` buttom to any page in filament, just put the action in the `actions` method of the page.
+You can customize the button icon/color using the same methods of the [Filament Action](https://filamentphp.com/docs/2.x/tables/actions#setting-a-color).

 ```php
 use Webbingbrasil\FilamentCopyActions\Pages\Actions\CopyAction;